zpelechova/covid-ng/README.md

-# Coronavirus stats in Spain
+# Coronavirus stats in Nigeria

 Actor gets an actual number of infected, deceased and recovered people in Nigeria from https://covid19.ncdc.gov.ng/.